jayunit100/tanzu-install-annotated/docs/zz-funfacts.md

 	- Wait for CAPI to come up
 	- Create PackageInstalls on the cluster
 	- Wait for all packages to come up
+- GPU on ClusterClass not yet supported, stay tuned for 2.1.1....

 ### Features